umd-mith/sg-data/data/intro/clean/introduction.md

 "contrast between Victor and Elizabeth and the suggestion that Victor should create a female" (page 154).
-Both judgments are false, for MWS had established that contrast (what she and not PBS had called "a great dissimilitude"—see pages 10-11 in this edition) before PBS made any alterations, and it was MWS not PBS who introduced Victor's decision to create a female (see above on "Rieger," who apparently misled Huet).
+Both judgments are false, for MWS had established that contrast (what she and not PBS had called "a great dissimilitude"---see pages 10--11 in this edition) before PBS made any alterations, and it was MWS not PBS who introduced Victor's decision to create a female (see above on "Rieger," who apparently misled Huet).
-Huet compounded a misreading of evidence when she claimed that PBS wrote the monster's "final words . . .
-'I shall collect my funeral pile . .
-.'"—a glance at pages 640-641 in this edition will confirm that MWS wrote the sentence, and pages 769 and 816 will demonstrate the small alterations that PBS made to the original sentence when he fair copied it in May 1817.
+Huet compounded a misreading of evidence when she claimed that PBS wrote the monster's "final words...'I shall collect my funeral pile...'"---a glance at pages 640--641 in this edition will confirm that MWS wrote the sentence, and pages 769 and 816 will demonstrate the small alterations that PBS made to the original sentence when he fair copied it in May 1817.
 PBS was not the one who "wrote the dramatic denouement